NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 			static_assert(false, "Cannot initialize with parameters");
 		end
 	}

-Obviously, this requires the addition of an `is_aggreate` trait.

 The standard library could simply provide this function as a common indirect initialization utility tool.
 LWG 2089 would be resolved by having `std::initialize<T>` be used by: